Salted Caramel Apple Hand Pies

 Salted Caramel Apple Hand Pies on plates with hand above.

 I want to mention this wonderful vintage picnic basket pie carrier that I got while I was out thrifting.
 Isn’t it perfect for these apple hand pies?
+I love vintage finds.
 I decided to style them in it and I think they look so cute.
 You’re all ready for a fall picnic, outdoor party, tailgate, or even movie night on the couch.
 I love taking a few extra easy steps to make things look special.

 hand holding Salted Caramel Apple Hand Pie.